Choose a language

 The Etteilla Foundation is a 501(c)(3) US public charity founded by Elie Bursztein which is committed to ensure its long term financial stability.
 The Foundation is able to receive tax deductible in kind and monetary donations from the public.

-The Etteilla Foundation is privately funded by our founder which is committed to ensure its long term financial stability and does not actively seek financial donations.
-On the other hand, the Foundation is open to receive in-kind donations of rare decks, related books and historical artifactsfrom collectors that desire to preserve and share their collection with the world.
+Part of the Foundation mission is to offer collectors a long-term safe-haven for their collection.
+This is why the Foundation is open to receive in-kind donations of rare decks, related books and historical artifactsfrom collectors that desire to preserve and share their collection with the world in perpetuity.
 Please contact us if you are interested in partnering with the Foundation to ensure the perennity of your collection.

 Our Foundation began its journey as one of the largest private collections of antique playing cards, related books, and artifacts, owned by our founder, Elie Bursztein.
 Recognizing the unique and historical importance of his collection, Bursztein pledged to make his collection accessible to the public, ensure its preservation for future generations, and help other collectors to do the same.

 Our initial step was to digitize some of Elie’s rarest decks and share them anonymously online via the website https://ancient.cards, to engage the community and solicit feedback